jessepav/lacygoill-wiki-backup/awk/sed.md

 fact that the latter  is unpredictable; you can't know in  advance what the user will operate on (one file, two files, ...).
-If  the  input  came  before  the  script/pattern, there  would  be  no  way  to distinguish the latter from the input.
+If  the  input  came  before  the  script/pattern, there  would  be  no  way  to distinguish  the  latter from  the  input,  unless you  define  it  as the  last argument, which seems to be awkward.

 ### And with `-f`?

-As the script *file* containing the code to execute on the input:
+As an input file:

     $ awk [options] -f <script file> <input file>
     $ sed [options] -f <script file> <input file>
+                    ├──────────────┘ ├──────────┘
+                    │                └ positional argument
+                    └ optional argument

 ###
 ## What does `-n` suppress?
-(2)

 The auto-print  of the pattern  space when reaching the  end of the  script, and before replacing it with the next input line (`n` command).